fedspendingtransparency/usaspending-api/usaspending_api/common/etl/README.md

 ## Objects

 - ETLTable - Represents a table in the database.
-Can be a local permanent table, a local temporary table, or a dblinked table.
 Really just abstracts away much of the database introspection bits and encapsulates table properties to reduce function call interfaces.
 - ETLTemporaryTable - Same as ETLTable, but designed to work with temporary tables.
 - ETLDBLinkTable - An ETLTable that lives on another server accessible via a dblink connection.
 Read only.